ldtteam/minecolonies/README.md

 3. Click `Create Issue`
 4. Fill in the form:
     * `Title`: Short summary of your issue
-    * `Discription`: A discription of what your problem is, with additional info.
+    * `Description`: A description of what your problem is, with additional info.
 What have you tried to fix it etc.
-    * `Assignee`: Assign either Colton or Martijn
+    * `Assignee`: (Optional) Assign someone to the issue.
     * `Kind`: Select the kind of issue
     * `Priority`: Select the priority.
 Think very well if it is a major issue before you select that!
     * `Attachments`: Add the latest.log from %appdata%/.minecraft/logs